School-age play: why it’s important for emotional development

 Some children go through stages of being loud and confident and then quiet and shy.

-Your child will probably start forming closer friendships from about eight years.
-But this is just the general pattern, and your child will make their own choices.
+Your child will probably start forming closer friendships from about 8 years.
+But this might happen earlier or later for your child.

 School-age children often go through many new emotions, which might be overwhelming for your child.
 Listening to your child when they want to talk and giving them plenty of affection and support will help them to feel secure, valued and loved.